yehonadav/python_course/exercises/README.md

 * create and run a function named ```get_addresses```
   the function receive ```(users, start=0, stop=50)``` parameters,
   iterates through users and return a list of user addresses
-  staring with the starting point up to the stop point.
+  starting with the starting point up to the stop point.

 (50) in ```loopers.py```:
 * create and run a function named ```count_address_numbers```